 1. Probable cause.

 a.
-During an investigation, or when formal disciplinary proceedings are pending, if the division has information that emergency suspension is necessary to address an imminent risk to the public health, safety, or welfare:
+During an investigation, or when disciplinary proceedings are pending, if the division has information that emergency suspension is necessary to address an imminent risk to the public health, safety, or welfare:

 (1) Division staff must prepare an investigation summary, even if the full investigation is ongoing, detailing the information supporting the need for emergency suspension and transmit the investigation summary to the deputy director.